petmal/MindTrial/README.md

 - **system-prompt**: A configuration section for the system prompt.
   - **template**: The template string for the system prompt instruction.
 If not specified, uses the default.
+  - **enable-for**: Controls when system prompt should be sent to AI models.
+Options:
+    - `"all"`: Send system prompt for all tasks (both plain text and structured schema formats).
+    - `"text"`: Send system prompt only for tasks with plain text response format (default).
+    - `"none"`: Do not send system prompt.

+> [!NOTE]
+> For structured schema response formats, the JSON schema is automatically passed to the AI model through the provider's structured response mechanism, making explicit format instructions in the system prompt optional.

 #### Validation Rules